gabrielepaoletti/seismutils/docs/source/signal/signal_processing.rst

   - ``'butterworth'``: This mode employs the Butterworth filter, known for its smooth frequency response.
 The design prioritizes a flat passband to eliminate ripples, ensuring consistent amplitude within this range.
 Its gradual transition to the stopband makes it ideal for scenarios where a uniform amplitude response is crucial.

-  - ``'zero_phase'``: Implements a bidirectional filtering technique to achieve a zero-phase effect, counteracting any phase shifts introduced during filtering.
+  - ``'zero-phase'``: Implements a bidirectional filtering technique to achieve a zero-phase effect, counteracting any phase shifts introduced during filtering.
 By processing the signal forwards and then backwards, it retains the signal's original phase structure, making it indispensable for analyses where phase accuracy is paramount, such as seismic data interpretation or feature extraction from phase-sensitive signals.

   .. note::
     The choice of filter mode can significantly impact the analysis, especially in applications sensitive to phase shifts or where preserving the original phase information is crucial.